janderson77/group-up-gamers/README.md

 export const TOKEN_STORAGE_ID = "GG-token"
 ```

-To set up the database, you will need to be using a PostgreSQL.
+To set up the database, you will need to be using PostgreSQL.

 First run